active-interest/seo-ultimate/readme.txt

 * **Nofollow Manager**
 	* Lets you maintain `rel="nofollow"` settings when migrating from other SEO plugins

-* **Permalink Tweaker**
+* **Permalink Tweaker** -- UPDATED in Version 7.2
 	* Lets you remove the permalink base for categories, tags, and/or custom taxonomies.
-For example, enable category base removal to convert `http://example.com/category/example` into `http://example.com/example`, and then pair that with a `/%category%/%postname%/` permalink to enable some serious SEO siloing action.
+	* For example, enable category base removal to convert `http://example.com/category/example` into `http://example.com/example`, and then pair that with a `/%category%/%postname%/` permalink to enable some serious SEO siloing action.
+	* The "URL Conflict Resolution" setting lets you arbitrate between pages/terms when taxonomy base removal causes their URLs to conflict

 * **SEO Ultimate Widgets**
 	* Lets you output your Deeplink Juggernaut Footer Links in a widget